phaustin/a301_eoas/notebooks/week8/goes_landsat.md

 cropped_c3.shape
 ```

-##  Verdict: still not great
+##  Verdict: still not a match

-Sub-optimal -- correct area, but the landsat image is 30 km x 24 km and the cropped GOES image is
+With the bug fixed we've got the correct area, but the landsat image is 30 km x 24 km and the cropped GOES image is
-only 16 km x 18 km -- way to conservative.
-We'll try switching to rioxarray in the next notebook
+only 16 km x 18 km.
+In the next notebook: {ref}`goes_landsat_rio` we show why there's a
+discrepancy.

 ```{code-cell} ipython3
 cropped_c3.shape, clipped_ds.shape